 Merging of the real and virtual

 I believe we entered a profound new era, in which the real and virtual world are increasingly merging.
 30 years ago, most products were physical.
 Now, many of the products profoundly changing our lives are digital and reside on our screens (small and large).
-Enabled by pervasive connectedness and rapid progress in fields such as applied machine learning, AR, but also the slower IoT (infrastructure and standards) progress, the nearly unlimited possibilities of the digital are "leaving" the constraints of our screens and can be increasingly applied in the real world: with far-reaching implications.
+Enabled by rapid progress in fields such as applied machine learning and AI for context perception, Augmented Reality and pervasive connectedness/IoT, the nearly unlimited possibilities of the digital are now "leaving" the constraints of our screens and can be increasingly applied in the real world: with far-reaching implications.

 Technology should adjust to humans, not the other way round

 Due to technological progress, we reached a critical tipping point regarding human computer interaction (HCI) and user experience (UX) as well: Technology is increasingly advanced enough to be able to adjust to us as humans, not the other way round.
 We as humans evolved to be spacial and physical beings, grounded in the real world and tuned towards other humans - we want to have the advantages technology offers, but are extraordinarily ill equipped to understand the increasing complexity happening in the background.
 In the new age we entered, technology is finally capable to adjust to us humans, not the other way round.
 In certain fields it also changes from a passive tool to a more pro-active agent.
 This opens up an exciting new chapter in the topic of HCI and UX: From augmented reality, to conversational UIs, AI-enabled increasingly powerful context perception in complex environments, new generations of tools, to multi-modal interaction and much more.

 What drives me?